GENERAL LENS QUESTIONS

 Combat and team sports

-As such, it is recommended that contact lenses be worn for judo, karate, taekwondo, soccer, handball, basketball and any other combat or team sport.
+As such, it is recommended that contact lenses be worn for judo, karate, taekwondo, soccer, handball, basketball, and any other combat or team sport.
 In addition to increasing your comfort level during play, contacts also widen your field of vision, improving your performance.

-When outdoors, wearing soft contact lenses is strongly recommended to avoid the risk of losing your glasses.
-When you are outside, remember to also adequately protect your eyes from the sun, whether you are jogging, biking, skiing, climbing or even snowboarding – no matter what the weather!
-Your eyes, just like your skin, require at least a minimum of protection from the sun.
+Wearing contact lenses is much safer than glasses, but remember to adequately protect your eyes from the sun whether you are jogging, biking, skiing, climbing, or even snowboarding – no matter the weather!
+Your eyes, just like your skin, require at least a minimum protection from the sun.

 WARNING: With our "Mesh" models, which cover your pupils, driving is not permitted, especially not at night, as these contacts will reduce and limit your field of vision.

-The following are PRIMAL®’s “Mesh” models:
+- The following are PRIMAL®’s “Mesh” models: